omicscodeathon/capn10snp/README.md

 ![image](figures\3D_3.png)

 Figure 8.
-The 3D model of the CAPN10 protein using AlphaFold showing a 100% coverage and identity.
+The 3D model of the CAPN10 protein using AlphaFold.

 ![image](figures\3D_3.png)